 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark II and Canon PowerShot G3 X and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the G3X offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1Ds Mark II does not offer wifi capability.
+In contrast, the 1Ds Mark II does not provide wifi capability.

 Studio photographers will appreciate that the Canon 1Ds Mark II (unlike the G3X) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The G3X is a recent model that features in the current product line-up of Canon.
-In contrast, the 1Ds Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 1Ds Mark II has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the 1Ds Mark II was succeeded by the Canon 1Ds Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 1Ds Mark II or the Canon G3 X – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1Ds Mark II: